 Kieren was also an integral member of the Australian delegation sent to Monaco in 1993 to bid for the 2000 Olympics.
 He and the bid team were successful and Sydney went on to host the 2000 Games.

 Since his retirement from swimming in 2000, Kieren has been transferring his knowledge and experience in creating sustainable elite performance to businesses around the world as a former Partner of Performance Global Pty Ltd and former Partner of RogenSi, a global consulting and training company.

-Kieren was made an honorary Doctor of Philosophy by Queensland University in 2001.
+Education: Kieren was made an honorary Doctor of Philosophy by Queensland University in 2001.

 Kieren Perkins | 'Champions' Sydney Corporate Luncheon | Saxton Speakers BureauKieren Perkins is a hero of the Australian sporting arena.
 From Captain of Swimming at Brisbane Boys' College in 1990, to dual Olympic gold medallist just six years later, Kieren has added an impressively long list of awards and achievements to his name.
 Kieren has held 18 Australian records, 3 World records, and 3 Commonwealth records and has represented Australia all over the world, including Monte Carlo, Rome, Auckland, Canada, Barcelona, Atlanta and, of course, at the Sydney 2000 Olympics.

 Kieren was very professional and very interesting. ... keep reading KPMG

 Kieren supported the initiatives with vigor….
 A fine young man.
 Spoke from the heart

 Kieren was above expectation - extremely professional, friendly and courteous, and made himself available to mix with delegates afterwards.
 He spoke about his experiences, and related them easily to the layman and business person alike.
 Very articulate.
 Delegates commented without solicitation on how they believe Kieren was the best they had heard.